 Hey Presto: they are improvising!

 What does it sound like?
 Does it give more separation from the chords?
-What do the prefer?
+What do they prefer?

-Make sure your encouraging them to listen by asking them questions like this.
+Make sure you’re encouraging them to listen by asking them questions like this.

 Now that the student can play the chord progression and play the improvisation, it’s time to put a mini ensemble together with you, the backing track and your student.